 So if CRR is 6% then it means for every Rs.
-100/- deposited in bank, it has to maintain a minimum of Rs.
+100/- deposited in the bank, it has to maintain a minimum of Rs.
 6/- as cash.
-However banks do not keep this cash with them, but are required to deposit it with the central bank, so that it can help them with cash at the time of need.
+However, banks do not keep this cash with them, but are required to deposit it with the central bank, so that it can help them with cash at the time of need.

 SLR (Statutory Liquidity Ratio)

 Apart from keeping a portion of deposits with the RBI as cash, banks are also required to maintain a minimum percentage of deposits with them at the end of every business day, in the form of gold, cash, government bonds or other approved securities.
 This minimum percentage is called Statutory Liquidity Ratio.

 If you deposit Rs.
 100/- in a bank, and assuming CRR to be 6% and SLR to be 8%, the bank can use 100-6-8= Rs.
 86/- for giving loan or for investment purpose.

 How Is A Layman Impacted By These Rates?

 Having understood the meaning of these banking terms, let us now see how we are affected by increase/decrease of these rates.